clickbait-challenge/humuhumunukunukuapuaa/README.md

 |   |
 │   │   Saved hyperparamaters after randomize grid search for Decision Tree, AdaBoost, Random Forest, XGBoost │   |
-│   │   Saved trained ensmbled models as pickle files (NOT all pushed to GitHub due to space issue) │   └───
+│   │   Saved trained ensemble models as pickle files (NOT all pushed to GitHub due to space issue) │   └───
 |
 └───output